Helia-Karisani/RAG_model/README.md

-# RAG_model
-# Medical Data Processing and Output Project
+# RAG_mode and Medical Data Processing and Output Project

 This project is designed to process JSON files and provide outputs through a website.
 Below is an overview of the project structure and execution instructions.